William Bonin: Accomplices' arrests

-Based on Bonin's confession, police obtained a warrant authorizing a search of Butts' Lakewood property on the same date as Bonin's initial arraignment; this July 25 search uncovered evidence linking Butts to several murders which Bonin had already confessed to.
+Based on Bonin's confession, police obtained a warrant to search Butts' Lakewood property, which happened on July 25.
+The search uncovered evidence linking Butts to several murders which Bonin had already confessed to.
 Butts was brought before a Municipal Court on July 29, and charged with accompanying Bonin on six murders, and with three counts of robbery.
-The Los Angeles County Sheriff's Department told the press: "Bonin and Butts are believed to be responsible for the kidnapping, torture and murder of at least 21 young males between May 1979 and June 1980", 14 of which had been committed in their jurisdiction.
+The Los Angeles County Sheriff's Department told the press: "Bonin and Butts are believed to be responsible for the kidnapping, torture, and murder of at least 21 young males", 14 incidents having been in their jurisdiction.

 Despite initially proclaiming his innocence, Butts soon confessed to having accompanied Bonin upon each of the murders he was charged with, and to have sexually abused several victims.
 Butts claimed to have participated in the murders primarily out of fear, claiming, "It was either go, or become the next victim", adding he only found the courage to confess upon learning Bonin was in custody.
-Butts was adamant he had had only a limited role in the victims' torture, but confessed to actively torturing one of them.
-He claimed that, upon their successfully luring a victim into the van, he would typically drive a short distance, before stopping the vehicle in order to assist Bonin in restraining and torturing their captive.
-He claimed his participation in the murders was typically limited to restraining the victims, but he admitted to mutilating one victim with a wire coat hanger.
-He said that some victims had been subjected to more extensive blunt force trauma than others because Bonin would escalate the beatings if the victim resisted his sexual advances.
+Butts was adamant he only had a limited role in the victims' torture, except for one.
+He claimed that, upon their successfully luring a victim into Bonin's van, Butts would typically drive a short distance, before stopping to assist Bonin in restraining their captive.
+He claimed his participation was limited to this restraining, except he had mutilated one victim with a wire coat hanger.
+He said that Bonin would escalate his beatings of victims if they had resisted his sexual advances.

 Butts rejected an offer to plead guilty to all charges filed against him in exchange for a life sentence with a minimum of 25 years before the possibility of parole.
 He did not agree to accept any form of plea bargain, or to testify against Bonin.
-He was brought before Orange County Municipal Court Judge Richard Orozco on November 14, 1980, where he was formally charged with participating in three further murders committed in the county.
+He was brought before Orange County Municipal Court Judge Richard Orozco on November 14, 1980, and was formally charged with participating in three further murders committed in the county.
 His trial was scheduled for July 27, 1981.